RobotLeopard86/CacaoEngine/docs/manual/addresses.md

 Their addresses use the type prefix `w`, and the identifier is the name of the world.

 ## Binary Objects
-Binary objects refer to objects accessible in game binaries (components and services).
+Binary objects refer to objects accessible in game binaries (at present this is just components and helpers).
 Due to the sensitive and interconnected nature of code, binary objects **do not** use the overlay stack and are thus not possible to override.

-Their addresses use the type prefix `b` and the identifier follows the format `<svc|com>@<package>/<object identifier>`.
-Use `svc` for services and `com` for components.
+Their addresses use the type prefix `b` and the identifier follows the format `<package>@<type>/<object identifier>`.
+The list of types is as follows:
+* `com` - Component
+* `hlp` - Helper